-Chronic inflammation is the driver of many common diseases such as heart attacks, diabetes, obesity, and autoimmune diseases.
-Measuring C-reactive protein (CRP) through a simple blood test is one way to know if you have a problem with chronic inflammation.
+Chronic inflammation is the driver of many common diseases, such as heart attacks, diabetes, obesity, and autoimmune diseases.
+Measuring C-reactive protein (CRP) through a simple blood test is one way to know if you have chronic inflammation problems.
 It is an easy biomarker to test, and it gives you a way to quantify your inflammation level.

-Some people have variants in the CRP gene that naturally elevate their CRP levels a little bit — others carry genetic variants that decrease their CRP levels.
-This can be important to know if you are tracking CRP as a health biomarker!
+Some people have variants in the CRP gene that naturally elevate their CRP levels a little — others carry genetic variants that decrease their CRP levels.
+These differing effects can be essential if you track CRP as a health biomarker!
 Up to half of the variation seen in CRP levels is due to genetics.[ref]

 Your liver produces C-reactive protein in response to both acute and chronic inflammatory conditions that cause a rise in IL-6.

 Really high CRP levels can indicate an acute bacterial infection or injury/wound.
-CRP levels can rise 2,000-fold in hours as an acute response to a pathogen.
-The CRP binds to a molecule on bacteria or dead cells, marking them to be cleared away by the immune system.
-This is an important way your body fights off invaders.
+CRP levels can rise 2,000-fold in just hours as an acute response to a pathogen.
+This response is an important way your body fights off invaders.

 Chronically elevated CRP levels, though, are not a good thing.
-They are indicative of chronic inflammation, which is linked to increased risk of heart disease, depression, diabetes, obesity, and non-alcoholic fatty liver disease[ref][ref][ref][ref][ref].
+They indicate chronic inflammation linked to an increased risk of heart disease, depression, diabetes, obesity, and non-alcoholic fatty liver disease.[ref][ref][ref][ref][ref]

 Normal C-reactive protein levels are between 1.0 and 3.0.
 Higher than 3.0 is considered ‘high’ and is used by doctors to determine heart health risk.

 Genetics plays a role in your propensity towards higher or lower baseline levels of CRP.
 For example, if your CRP level is on the high end of normal, it may be that genetically you tend to produce more CRP.